-I also personally like to get the SG Site Scanner to block malicious code, but as long as you’re careful about what you upload to your site, you don’t need this.
+You don’t really need this.
+It will block malicious code, but as long as you’re careful about what you upload to your site, you should be fine.

 Once you've purchased your hosting, you'll be asked to setup your new hosting account.
 Select "Start a new website", choose WordPress, and create your login information.

 And that’s all there is to it!
-If you followed along, you now have your very own website - congratulations! 🙂
+If you followed along, you now have your very own website and web hosting—congratulations! 🙂